Radiomaster GX12 |

 Conclusion

-Reviewing the GX12 has been an interesting exercise - it's not often you get a set with so many new features.
+Reviewing the GX12 has been a fascinating exercise - it's not often you get a set with so many interesting features.

-While the Gemini and GemX capability mainly interest drone pilots, there are some nice features for sailplane pilots such as the plug-in switches, configurable LED buttons and the folding sticks.
+That said, there are some cool features for sailplane pilots such as the plug-in switches, configurable LED buttons and the folding sticks.
+And the gimbals, as one has come to expect from Radiomaster, are very good.

-Nothing is perfect of course.
-A bit more height on the case would I feel improve the comfort and balance for pilots who are used to the TX16S.
-And it's disappointing that the momentary buttons (the ones on the shoulders) are fixed.
-Hopefully somebody will find a workaround.
+The GX12 isn't perfect though.
+A bit more height on the case would improve comfort for pilots who are used to the TX16S.
+The trims are a little rattly.
+And it's disappointing that the momentary buttons (the ones on the shoulders) cannot be swapped out for regular switches.

 Once ETX 2.11 is stable and LBT firmware is available I plan to do some flight testing, and will update this review accordingly.